How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 Chat modes

-Aider supports multiple interaction modes you can switch between during a session:
+Aider has three interaction modes you switch between mid-session:

 git log --oneline -5